-Focus on ways to add healthy foods along with counting your calories.
-Find an exercise regimen that pushes you without incurring risk, and be ready to adjust as you get stronger.
+Focus on ways to add healthy food to your diet, along with counting your calories.
+Find an exercise regimen that pushes you without incurring risk of injury, and be ready to adjust those workouts as you get stronger.

-If you have difficulty, consider bringing on a nutritionist or personal trainer to help you create a foundation.
+If you are not losing weight and have difficulty with creating a healthy diet or workout plan, consider bringing on a nutritionist or personal trainer to help you create a foundation.
 With the proper technique and proper approach, there’s nothing stopping you from shedding those unwanted pounds over time.